 - Google Classroom Parental Emails are available.
 Please see the Google Classroom Parent Guide at the end of this page.

-Pupils with Education, Health and Care Plans will be invited into school as much as possible during Remote Learning from the 6th January.
+Pupils with Education, Health and Care Plans will be invited into school as much as possible during any lockdown period.
+Remote Learning will be available if pupils are required to remain at home due to government lockdown rules.

 We recognise that pupils respond in different ways to this new working arrangement.
 Many take to it very smoothly.
 However, those who find independent work difficult will find this challenging and need more support.